VioletFigueroa/Premium-House-Lights/README.md

 ## Executive Summary

 This project presents a full-scope digital forensics investigation and incident response simulation following a cyberattack targeting Premium House Lights—a fictional small business.
 The documentation guides both technical and non-technical readers through breach detection, log analysis, attacker tracing, and remediation recommendations.
-The project serves as a real-world case study showing effective security controls and strategies to prevent similar incidents.[^1]
+The project serves as a real-world case study showing effective security controls and strategies to prevent similar incidents.

 ***